ulab-team/ulabsite/content/authors/gbsun/_index.md

   - Researchers
 ---

+## Overview
-Dr Guibo Sun is an Assistant Professor and the founding director of Urban Analytics and Interventions Research Lab at the University of Hong Kong.
-My research interests in urban development and sustainability lie at the interfaces of urban planning, land policy, transportation, and public health.
-The social, economic and health impacts of large-scale interventions, such as new metro infrastructure, urban renewal, large-block gated communities, and global street experiments, are profound.
-I specialise in using natural experiments to infer the causality of such impacts.
-I am also interested in the institution and governance of the infrastructure provisions, using experimental economics approaches to formulating the decision-making processes in local governments.
+Dr Guibo Sun is a Lecturer in Urban Planning at the University of Manchester.
+He is an urban studies and planning researcher.
+His research interests in large-scale infrastructure lie at the interfaces of urban planning, land policy, transportation, urban design, and public health.
+Through leading research and practice projects, he has also developed expertise in international planning systems (e.g., Hong Kong, China, Vietnam, Malaysia, Thailand, Pakistan, Ethiopia).
+He was an Assistant Professor at The University of Hong Kong before he joined Manchester.

-My research establishes essential urban data, new methodologies, and causal evidence to extend the scientific understanding of the institutions and outcomes of large-scale interventions, contributing to healthy, equitable, and sustainable cities.
-My work has won several prestigious awards, including the US Lincoln Institute China Program International Fellowship in 2023, three academic awards for research excellence from the UK’s Royal Town Planning Institute (RTPI) in 2019 and 2021, and HKU Research Output Prize in 2021.
-Moreover, I received HKU Faculty Teaching Award 2022 for my teaching dedication and innovative pedagogy.
-I am an associate editor of the Journal of Transport & Health.

-## recognitions:
-  - 2023 Lincoln Institute China Program International Fellowship (US)
-  - 2022 HKU Faculty Teaching Award
-  - 2021 HKU Research Output Prize
-  - 2021 Royal Town Planning Institute (RTPI) Research Excellence Commended  Award (the UK)
-  - 2019 RTPI Early Career Academic Award, Winner
-  - 2019 RTPI Research Excellence Commended Award (commendation for highest scoring entry across all categories)

-## teaching:
-  - URBS1004 Urban Analytics Studio
-  - URBP7008 Strategic and Community Planning Studio
-  - CCCH9002 Chinese Cities in the 21st Century
+His research won several prestigious awards, including the RTPI Early Career Academic Award for Research Excellence (Winner) in 2019, the RTPI Commendation Awards in 2019 and 2021; and Finalist (2023); the US Lincoln Institute International Fellowship in 2023, and the HKU Research Output Prize in 2021.
+He published articles in highly reputable journals, including Urban Studies, Landscape and Urban Planning, Transportation Research Part A, Health & Place, Environment and Planning B, and Town Planning Review.
+He also published two policy reports.
+His research was funded by national and international competitive research grants and industry funds (over 1 million GBP as PI and Co-Is).